Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/interaction/README.md

 > When using a range and/or batch, CSV logging is enabled by default.
 If the `out` argument isn't specified, it will default to `./out.csv`.

 ### Total Amount of Experiments
 Suppose $$P$$ is the set of all parameters that are specified through the `range` argument.
 Say that, for each specified parameter $$p\in P$$, the set of values that $$p$$ will range over is called $$V_p$$.
 Finally, suppose that the batch amount is set as $$b$$.
 The total amount of experiments is then equal to $$b\cdot\prod_{p\in P}V_p$$.

-Keep in mind that this number can increase very fast.
+Keep in mind that this number will increase very fast!
+{:.note title="Important"}

 ### Multi-threading
 If the total amount of experiments is very high, depending on your CPU, it might be beneficial to enable multi-threading mode.
 This is done through the `jobs` argument.
 This argument specifies the amount of threads that will be used in parallel.
 The default value of `jobs` is 1, i.e. the model runs in single-threaded mode by default.
 To enable multi-threading mode, set the `jobs` argument to a value higher than 1.

-> In multi-threading mode, each experiment will be saved to a separate file due to memory concerns.
+> In multi-threading mode, each experiment will be saved to a separate file due to memory concerns and multi-threaded file access limitations.
 This means that the `out` argument should contain the path to a directory instead of a file.
 If the `out` argument isn't specified and the simulation runs multi-threaded, it will default to the directory `./out/`.

 ### Examples